academic-jyunko/academic-jyunko.github.io/index.md

 ---
 <br/>

-The ASR detection sensitive word system of SC algorithm ",and I also actively participated in various programming competitions; In addition, I also have some research on music theory (especially the first feeling of chord color).
+I am contributing to the ASR speech detection sensitive word system based on MFSC algorithm.

-In the rest of the time, I am committed to the development of a robot framework that connects QQ, WeChat and other platforms.
+In the rest of the time, I am committed to the development of a robot whl that connects QQ, WeChat and other platforms.

 <br/>